I’ve been asking myself this question lately, because Microsoft’s business strategy has turned positively creepy.

 Another reason I’m put off by the Office 365 model is that Microsoft is positioning it as “buy all these services from us and then, as a bonus, we’ll throw in the Office apps.”
 But really, all people need are the apps.
 Anyone in business already has all those other services.
 So the only people for whom 365 is really a help are those starting new businesses.

 But what if you’re not running a business, as such?
-What if you’re a writer who hasn’t given up the day job, and you just want a version of Office to use at home?
+What if you’re a writer who hasn’t given up the day job, and you just want a version of Microsoft Word to use at home?
 Office 365 Home Premium is $10 a month for up to five devices.
 But the Small Business version is $6 per user per month.
 If you’re single, you might want to declare yourself a “small business” for Microsoft purposes.

 The further down the rabbit hole we go, however, the stranger things get: